 Pen Dinas Hill Fort

-Just on the southern edge of town lies this 120 metre high hill.
+Just on the southern edge of town lies this impressive 120 metre hill.
 Once home to an Iron Age hill fort, the hill is also recognisable for the distinctive monument perched on top.

 As far as the history of the site goes, it is known that a fort was built at the summit back around 400BC.